 The changes in leadership come less than a month after the studio announced that they plan to cut over 1,000 jobs and streamline costs.
 Inside sources have also indicated that Tsujihara has set very “ambitious” goals both operationally and financially for 2015 and beyond.
 Williams will likely be charged with strategically reevaluating systems, streamline processes, and ultimately cut costs and improve efficiency.

 High profile leadership moves, such as this one, create an abundance of new selling opportunities.
-Utilize DiscoverOrg’s direct dial phone numbers, organization charts, and real time triggers to take advantage of these circumstances and quickly get in front of key decision makers.
+Utilize DiscoverOrg’s direct dial phone numbers, organization charts, and real time scoops to take advantage of these circumstances and quickly get in front of key decision makers.
 The first foot in the door wins the business over 60% of the time.
 Make sure it’s yours!

 You might also be interested in: